npmcomponent/philbooth-spooks.js/README.md

 Returns a unit test spy object, based on the properties of the `options` argument.

-`options.archetype` must be a non-null, non-function object that will be used as a template from which to construct the generated spy.
+`options.archetype` must be a non-null object that will be used as a template from which to define the generated spy.
-The returned spy will be given methods matching each of the archetype's _own_ methods
+The returned spy will be given methods matching each of the archetype's _*own*_ methods
 (i.e. excluding those inherited from the its prototype chain).

-`options.log` must be a non-null object that will be used to store counts of method calls as well as details of any arguments passed to those methods.
+`options.log` must be a non-null object that will be used to store counts of method calls as well as any arguments passed to those methods, on the `counts` and `args` properties respectively.

 `options.spook` is an optional object that can be used as the base object